Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Introduction

-In the above literature, although state variables follow time-continuous dynamics, the policy iterations are still updated discretely along the iteration direction.
-Thus the mathematical argument for the convergence of the approximated value and policy to the optimal ones are highly delicate, once it is beyond the linear-quadratic case in \cite{wang2020reinforcement}, e.g. the approach adopted in \cite{huang2022convergence} can only deal with the case where the diffusion coefficients of the state dynamics are not controlled.
-Furthermore, each step of the policy iteration, it involves evaluating the associated value function, either by solving the associated PDE, or approximated by learning algorithms, posing significant challenges, particularly in high-dimensional problems. \cite{ma2024convergence2, ma2024convergence} recently propose a new policy improvement algorithm that, while being discrete in nature, removes the necessity of solving the value function at each iteration, thereby enhancing both the efficiency and applicability of these methods.
-Furthermore, gradient flow and actor-critic strategy are further studied in this direction \cite{jia2022policy, zhou2024solving, zhou2023policy}, while the gradient flow does not directly provide gradient descent algorithm for policy improvements.
+In most of the above literature, although state variables follow continuous-time dynamics, the policy iterations are still updated discretely along the iteration direction.
+Thus the mathematical argument for the convergence of the approximated value and policy to the optimal ones is highly delicate, once it is beyond the linear-quadratic case in \cite{wang2020reinforcement}, e.g., the approach adopted in \cite{huang2022convergence} can only deal with the case where the diffusion coefficients of the state dynamics are not controlled.
+Furthermore, at each step of the policy iteration one has to evaluate the associated value function, either by solving the associated PDE or approximating it by learning algorithms, posing significant challenges, particularly in high-dimensional problems. \cite{ma2024convergence2, ma2024convergence} recently proposed a new policy improvement algorithm that, while being discrete in nature, removes the necessity of solving the value function at each iteration, thereby enhancing both the efficiency and applicability of these methods.
+Furthermore, gradient flow and actor-critic strategy are further studied in this direction \cite{jia2022policy, zhou2024solving, zhou2023policy}, while the gradient flow does not directly provide a gradient descent algorithm for policy improvements.